mienaikoe/ziyu/Chapters/3-5-Chapter19.md

   He continued to mock them, "This *thing* is an affront to Ginnu.
 An abomination to life!
 I wish I could kill it, but it *just won't die*!"

   Melna stood back up and away from them, and he dropped the woman on the floor sparing no time to do so carefully.
 She looked around for a weapon, but it was too dark to see.
 Ramne barreled toward her so she dodged his lunge and made a break for the stairs to the upper deck.
-But before she could reach the top, a hand grabbed her ankle and pulled her hard onto the step where she landed on her head
+But before she could reach the top, a hand grabbed her ankle and pulled her hard onto the step where she landed on her head-

   ********